Birthweight Percentile Calculator

 Birthweight percentile is one of the most important neonatal assessments because it helps identify infants at risk for hypoglycemia, hypothermia, respiratory distress, and longer-term metabolic consequences.
 SGA infants may have experienced intrauterine growth restriction, while LGA infants are associated with maternal diabetes and increased birth injury risk.

-This calculator provides z-scores, percentiles, comparison to median expected weight, and the Ponderal Index for body proportionality assessment to support neonatal evaluation at birth.
+It shows z-scores, percentiles, comparison to median expected weight, and the Ponderal Index for body proportionality assessment to support neonatal evaluation at birth.
 Interpretation still depends on correct gestational dating, scale measurement, and the nursery reference standard your team uses.

 Birthweight percentile is useful because it places a newborn's size into gestational-age context instead of relying on raw grams alone.
 That helps frame nursery review, documentation, and follow-up discussions in a more standardized way.